SumitSahu44/learn_github/README.md

 - git stash
 Temporarily saves your uncommitted changes to a stack, allowing you to work on something else and restore them later with git stash apply.

+- git fetch
+Fetches updates from a remote repository without merging them into your local branch.
+This is useful to check for changes before deciding to integrate them.